Tenbric

 We have submitted a funding application to a UK research programme and are in discussions with academic partners for formal computational characterisation.
 We are not yet in a position to name either.

-If you are working in analog hardware, thin-film materials characterisation, or physical computing and are interested in the research direction, we welcome the conversation.
+If you are working in analog hardware, thin-film materials characterisation, physical computing, or robotic perception and are interested in the research direction, we welcome the conversation.

 Intellectual property

-The TCF architecture and its applications are protected by UK patent applications covering the compute framework, monitoring approach, and deployment-specific implementations.
+The TCF architecture and its applications are protected by UK patent applications covering the compute framework, monitoring approach, robotic sensing applications, and deployment-specific implementations.

 The software framework is deployable today on digital hardware.
-The hardware programme is aimed at low-power embedded inference for environments where power, latency, or deployment constraints limit conventional digital pipelines.
+The hardware programme is aimed at low-power embedded inference for environments where power, latency, or deployment constraints limit conventional digital pipelines — including on-robot perception.

 18